docpad-archive/documentation/extend/plugin-write.html.md

 }
 ```

-The reason reason why we do version `2.0.0` is just a general convention.
-Version 2 plugins are compatible for with DocPad v6, whereas Version 1 plugins are compatible with DocPad v5 (before DocPad v5 plugins were bundled).
+The reason for using version `2.0.0` is just a convention.
+Version 2 plugins are compatible with DocPad v6, whereas Version 1 plugins are compatible with DocPad v5.
+(Before DocPad v5, plugins were bundled).